no2key/zq/zst/README.md

 > the original rows.
 How performant this is all done is up to any particular
 > zst implementation.

-> Also, the reassembly section is in generally vastly smaller than the vector section
+> Also, the reassembly section is in generally vastly smaller than the data section
 > so the goal here isn't to express information in cute and obscure compact forms
 > but rather to represent data in easy-to-digest, programmer-friendly form that
 > leverages zng.